TCattd/Fuerte-WP/README.md

 Stronger WP.
 Limit access to critical WordPress areas, even other for admins.

-WP-Fuerte is a WordPress Plugin to enforce certain limits for users with wp-admin access, and to force some other security related tweaks.
+Fuerte-WP is a WordPress Plugin to enforce certain limits for users with wp-admin access, and to force some other security related tweaks.

 ## Why?